-One of the key aspects of price action trading when using support and resistance levels, is the fact that once a support level is breached it can then turn into resistance and vice versa.
-The following chart shows how chart analysis can change in a relatively short spaan of time.
-It is worth noting that while traders tend to focus on volatile periods for contract/commodity prices, the vast majority of the time they tend to trade sideways markets.
-All within a relatively modest range.
+One of the key aspects of price action trading when using support and resistance levels is that once a support level is breached, it can then turn into resistance and vice versa.
+The following chart shows how chart analysis can change in a relatively short span of time.
+It is worth noting that while traders tend to focus on volatile periods for contract/commodity prices, the vast majority of the time, they tend to trade sideways markets, all within a relatively modest range.

-On the chart below you can see price moving in a relatively tight range.
+On the chart below, you can see prices moving in a relatively tight range.
 It bounces off the resistance and support lines on multiple separate occasions.
-When the eventual breakthrough did happen, it signalled an uptrend.
+When the eventual breakthrough did happen, it signaled an uptrend.
 That trend initially looked as though it was faltering early.
 However, it then bounced off the previous resistance, which was now a support line, moving even higher.

 Pin bar and inside bar combo

 The pin bar and inside bar combo pattern is seen by many as one of the most powerful technical indicators.
 As you will see from the example below it can also prove extremely lucrative if you accuratelyrecognize it in time.
 The pin bar and inside bar combination shows what is effectively a short-term sell-off, before the exchange rate consolidates and then moves significantly higher.
 If you look towards the start of this particular chart you can see the exchange rate bounce off the resistance (later support) level with the pin bar and inside bar combination highlighting the peak.